ArthurMatheus7k/ArthurMatheus7k/README.md

 ###

-<p align="left">My name is Arthut Fornaziere.
+<p align="left">My name is Arthur Fornaziere.
 I am a Computer Engineering student passionate about backend development, specialized in Java and Python.
 Focused on creating robust and scalable solutions, I constantly seek challenges that allow me to expand my knowledge and contribute to innovative projects.</p>

 ###